kubestellar/kubestellar/docs/content/v0.20/architecture.md

 - Worker returns and is ready to pick other keys from the queue.

-#### Placement Created or Updated
+#### BindingPolicy Created or Updated

-Worker pulls key from queue; if it is a placement and it has not been deleted (deletion timestamp not set) it follows the following flow:
+Worker pulls key from queue; if it is a binding-policy and it has not been deleted (deletion timestamp not set) it follows the following flow:

 - Re-enqueues all objects to force re-evaluation: this is done by iterating all GVK-indexed listers, listing objects for each lister and re-enqueuing the key for each object.
+- Notes the BindingPolicy to create an empty in-memory representation for its Binding.
+- Lists ManagedClusters and finds the matching clusters using the label selector expression for clusters.
+  - If there are matching clusters, the in-memory binding representation is updated with the list of clusters.
+- Enqueues the representation of the relevant `Binding` for syncing.
-- Remove ManifestWorks from ITS for objects no longer matching: generate the ManagedByPlacementLabelKey for the current (Placement, WDS) and use that to retrieve all the manifestworks associated with the (Placement, WDS).
+- Remove ManifestWorks from ITS for objects no longer matching: generate the ManagedByPlacementLabelKey for the current (BindingPolicy, WDS) and use that to retrieve all the manifestworks associated with the (BindingPolicy, WDS).
  Then, for each manifestwork, extract the wrapped object, and re-evaluate the object vs. the current placement.
-If no longer a match (either for the "what" or the "where" part) check if each manifestwork has other (Placement, WDS) labels.
+If no longer a match (either for the "what" or the "where" part) check if each manifestwork has other (BindingPolicy, WDS) labels.
 If yes, remove the label, if not, delete the manifestwork.

-Re-enqueuing all object keys forces the re-evaluation of all objects vs. all placements.
-This is a shortcut as it would be more efficient to re-evaluate all objects vs. the changed placement only, but it saves some additional complexity in the code.
+Re-enqueuing all object keys forces the re-evaluation of all objects vs. all binding-policies.
+This is a shortcut as it would be more efficient to re-evaluate all objects vs. the changed binding-policy only, but it saves some additional complexity in the code.

-#### Placement Deleted
+#### BindingPolicy Deleted

-When the placement controller first processes a new Placement, the placement controller sets a finalizer on it.
+When the binding-policy controller first processes a new Placement, the placement controller sets a finalizer on it.
 The Worker pulls a key from queue; if it is a placement and it has been deleted (deletion timestamp is set) it follows the flow below:

+- Deletes the in-memory representation of the binding.
+Note that the actual binding object is garbage collected due to the deletion of the placement and the latter being an owner of the former.
 - Lists all ManifestWorks on all namespaces in ITS by placement label.
 - Iterates on all matching ManifestWorks, for each one:
   - Deletes the ManifestWork (if no other placement labels) or the label (if other placement labels are present).
 - Deletes placement finalizer.

+#### Binding Syncing

+When a binding is enqueued for syncing, the worker pulls the key from the queue and follows the flow below:

+- If an in memory representation of the binding is not found, the worker returns.
+- The key is used to retrieve the object from the WDS.
+  - If the object is not found, then a `Binding` object should be created.
+For the convenience of the flow, the worker sets the "retrived object" as an empty `Binding` object with the appropriate Meta fields, including the `BindingPolicy` object as the single owner reference.
+- The worker compares the in-memory representation of the binding with the retrieved object.
+  - If the two are the same, the worker returns.
+  - If the two are different, the worker updates the binding object resource to reflect the state of the in-memory representation.

 #### New CRD Added